joomango/RSC_RNAseq/README.md

 ### 5. Visualization of the results

 #### Step 10.
 Choose your environment for Visualization
-You can choose to use either __**IGV or UCSC Genome browser**__ for visualizing your overall outcome.
 Not only for visualizing the expression differences, the step is also essential for checking additional quality control criteria such as PCR duplication caused by variant calling.
-In our examples, we will use R Ballgown package for RNA-seq analysis specific visualization.
+In our examples, we will use _**R Ballgown package**_ for RNA-seq analysis specific visualization.

 #### :heavy_check_mark: _For small and moderately sized interactive analysis:_
 -	Go to Rstudio-Quest analytics node on your browser [[https://rstudio.questanalytics.northwestern.edu/auth-sign-in]](https://rstudio.questanalytics.northwestern.edu/auth-sign-in)